How To Calibrate CNC Milling Machine

 Common issues and fixes:

 • Persistent Backlash: Check preload or replace worn screws.
+Persistent backlash often points to machine components needing correction before software fixes.
 A shop fixed 15μm X-backlash with new nuts.

 • Noisy Ball Bar Data: Tighten fixtures or reduce feed rate.
 Servo mismatch caused oval circles on a Mazak, fixed by tuning.